 Electrification and individual circumstances as a cause

-Consumers pay for network expansion
+Consumers pay for grid expansion

 Smart grid as a solution

-But what are the concrete steps to take as a company to adapt to this?
+What are the concrete steps to take as a company to adapt to this?

 - Combination of all relevant data: Historical and real-time data about internal consumption & processes as well as external data such as signals from the smart grid are collected in a database within 15 minutes.

-Even though that is not yet a reality: The benefits of Energy management with AI companies can already benefit from them today!
+Even though that is not yet a reality: Companies can already benefit from energy management with AI today!
 Feel free to get in touch with us to find out more.